Skip to content

 Step 1: Create a new case

-You'll then configure the case:
+Configure the case:

 Field Description